Programs of Study

 Thank you for your interest in the Vocational Nursing Program of South Plains College at the Reese Center.
 In order to be considered for admission to the Vocational Nursing Program, you must do the following:

 1. Apply for admission to South Plains College.
 You may apply online at www.southplainscollege.edu.
-Scroll down to the bottom of the main page and click on the orange bar that says “Apply Now” and follow the prompts from there.
+Click on the bar that says “Apply Now!” and follow the prompts from there.
 Send all high school and/or college transcripts to the Office of Admissions as soon as possible.
+You must be accepted by SPC in order to enroll for any classes!

 2. Apply for financial aid.
 Processing for financial aid takes approximately 6-8 weeks—do not wait for acceptance to apply for financial aid.

 3. Take the prerequisite courses listed in the table below.
 Please see the Vocational Nursing administrative assistant in room 531, SPC building 5, to register for the prerequisite courses.
-Early registration for the prerequisite courses offered in the spring 2014 semester begins on November 14, 2013.
 Early registration for the prerequisite courses offered in the summer 1 semester begins on April 15, 2014.
-Must be TSI compliant in Reading and Writing in order to take ENGL 1301.
+You must be TSI compliant in Reading and Writing in order to take ENGL 1301 and VNSG 1420.
 Please do not bring children to the registration process.

 5. Applicants may pick up the application packet in person from the administrative assistant by submitting a college transcript that shows either completion of the prerequisites or “currently enrolled” in the prerequisite classes.
 Completed application packets will not be accepted until the application period as noted above.